Learn how to make pico de gallo, a fresh, no-cook salsa that is ready quickly and can be enjoyed in a variety of ways.

 Ways To Use

 You can use this pico de gallo recipe for a variety of things!
 Of course, you can scoop it up with some tortilla chips as an appetizer.
-But it’s also wonderful on tacos, nachos, and burritos.
+But it’s also wonderful on tacos like my Instant Pot Chicken Tacos, nachos, and burritos.

 It’s also great over grilled chicken or fish, served alongside Carne Asada, or even on scrambled eggs.
 I can’t wait to hear how you use it.